Travis-CI MacOS builds (denoted

 were progressively brought online, completed in March 2018.

-The speed for Travis-CI OSX builds is quite fast, almost as fast to start as Linux.
+The speed for Travis-CI MacOS builds is quite fast, almost as fast to start as Linux.

-.travis.yml for MacOSX (including Linux) for a Fortran build that happens to use Lapack and MPI looks like:
+.travis.yml for MacOS (including Linux) for a Fortran build that happens to use Lapack and MPI looks like:

 language: minimal group: travis_latest git: depth: 25 quiet: true env: FC=gfortran addons: apt: packages: ['gfortran','liblapack-dev','libopenmpi-dev'] matrix: include: - os: linux - os: osx before_install: - brew upgrade gcc > /dev/null - brew install lapack open-mpi > /dev/null install: - cmake -B build - cmake --build build script: - ctest --test-dir build --output-on-failure